charliehuge/PulseSequencer/README.md

 # PulseSequencer

-A pulse-based sequencer for Unity3d
+A pulse-based sequencer for Unity3d, as seen in http://derelictcomputer.itch.io/pulsars